Le Labo

 Le Labo (the lab) is a slow perfumery brand born in Grasse, France, based in New York City and owned by Estée Lauder.

 History

-Le Labo was founded in 2006 in New York City by two friends.
+Le Labo was founded in 2006 in New York City by Eddie Roschi and Fabrice Penot.
+It was purchased by Estée Lauder Companies in 2014.

-Le Labo was purchased by Estée Lauder Companies in 2014.
-The brand is now overseen by Deborah Royer, who serves as both the Global Brand President and Creative Director.
-The acquisition has contributed to overall growth in the fragrance category, as Esteé Lauder report increased net sales from Le Labo "reflecting growth from new and certain existing products, as well as targeted expanded consumer reach."

-Le Labo became B Corp certified in 2022.

 Products

 Le Labo fragrances are named after the principal scent note and the total number of ingredients combined to make them.

-In 2010, Le Labo was commissioned by Another Magazine to work on an exclusive scent, resulting in ANOTHER 13.
+In 2010, Le Labo was commissioned by Another Magazine to work on an exclusive scent, resulting in another 13.